AriRice/WBNU-local-adaptation/README.md

 Step_04_create_genotype_scripts.r -> Uses R script that makes *THREE* slurm array scripts and a bunch of helper text files for genotyping in GATK.
 Requires popmap.txt and wbnu.fasta.fai files for job creation.
 Once the scripts have been made, run them one a time.
 The first one takes several hours.
 Second one takes 2.5 hours.
 Third one takes ~6 hours.

-Step_05_concatenate_vcf_files.sh --> Go into the 03_vcf directory and make this script to concatenate files by chromosome/ scaffold #.
+Step_05a_concatenate_vcf_files.sh --> Go into the 03_vcf directory and make this script to combine all vcfs from the same chromosome into single vcf files.
 But before running it, make a vcf_cat.txt file and ONLY include scaffolds that have more than one .vcf and .vcf.indx file.
 If you try to concatenate .vcf files that dont require it, you will overwrite them.
 Takes 5 minutes.

+Step_05b_concatenate_vcf_files.sh --> Just copy and paste these two lines to concatenate those big chromosomes.